mozilla/bigquery-etl/docs/reference/recommended_practices.md

   - A useful pattern is to have the only reference to `@submission_date` be a clause `WHERE (@submission_date IS NULL OR @submission_date = submission_date)` which allows recreating all dates by passing `--parameter=submission_date:DATE:NULL`
-- After running the backfill, validate that the job ran without errors and the execution times and bytes processed are as expected.
-The error normally appears in the parent job which may or not include the dataset and table names, so is important to check for errors in the jobs ran on that date.
+- After running the backfill, is important to validate that the job ran without errors and the execution times and bytes processed are as expected.
+  Errors normally appear in the parent job and may or may not include the dataset and table names, therefore it is important to check for errors in the jobs ran on that date.
   Here is a query you may use for this purpose:
   ```
   SELECT
     job_id,